 As a parent, it can often feel like the weight of the world is on your shoulders—particularly when it comes to decisions that affect the health and well-being of your child.

 Given the average, the American College of Obstetricians and Gynecologists recommends girls see an OB/GYN between the ages of 13 and 15.
 This is particularly important if she is or plans to be sexually active or if she experiences painful or irregular periods.
 Learn more about when and why it’s important for you daughter to see a gynecologist once she starts her period.

 IUDs are small, flexible devices inserted into the uterus to prevent pregnancy.
 IUDs have the advantage of being long-term, low-maintenance forms of birth control.
 Fertility usually returns quickly after having an IUD removed.
 Women who choose an IUD have the option between a hormonal or non-hormonal IUD.
 Hormonal IUDs (brand names Mirena and Skyla) emit small amounts of progesterone into the uterus to prevent pregnancy.
 Depending on the brand, they are effective for three to five years.
 Non-hormonal IUDs emit trace amounts of copper that prevent pregnancy and are effective for up to 10 years.

 For women who know they are done having children, sterilization is a permanent birth control option.
 Options include tubal ligation, hysterectomy, and in some cases, minilaparotomy (removal of a section of the fallopian tube on each side and done one to two days after a woman gives birth).

 For men who wish to undergo sterilization, we ask that you visit with your urology physician.

 Depo-Provera is a progastrin shot you receive from your OB/GYN every 12 weeks.
 This low-maintenance shot can offer fewer cramps and lighter periods for some.
-However, it can take up to a year to get pregnant after removal.
+However, it can take up to a year to get pregnant after you stop.